-I'm off to Charlotte, NC this week for work .. while The Chef holds down the fort.
-Even though I'm excited to go .. this introvert sure will miss her quiet evenings working from home.
+I'm off to Charlotte, NC this week for work, while my husband holds down the fort.
+Even though I'm excited to go, this introvert sure will miss her quiet evenings working from home.

-I hadn't planned on cooking .. of course my sweet husband would be fine with the grill and fresh steaks from the meat locker .. but somehow over the course of the weekend .. gaps in the fridge managed to be filled.
-Homemade bread .. flavored water .. peanut butter protein balls & quinoa pizza bites for snacking .. thai chicken lettuce wraps make a quick mid-day lunch
+I hadn't planned on cooking, of course, my sweet husband would be fine with the grill and fresh steaks from the meat locker, but somehow throughout the weekend, gaps in the fridge managed to be filled.
+Homemade bread, flavored water, peanut butter protein balls, and quinoa pizza bites for snacking; Thai chicken lettuce wraps make a quick mid-day lunch

 For his breakfast?

-Our favorite granola .. hands down.
+Our favorite granola, hands down.
 I can't imagine ever making anything different.
-The recipe made its first appearance on The Veggies last fall .. though I thought it would be fun to bring it back .. with updated pictures .. for those who may be new to the site.
+The recipe made its first appearance on The Veggies last fall, although I thought it would be fun to bring it back, with updated pictures, for those who may be new to the site.

 (The original post follows)

 I really just wanted something with a slight bit of crunch to top my greek yogurt.
-Not that my standbys.. a few chopped nuts ..
-Ezekiel or Kashi cereal .. weren't just fine.
-After thumbing through a number of whole grain cookbooks .. the idea of making homemade granola seemed like an attempt worth trying
+Not that my standbys, a few chopped nuts, Ezekiel or Kashi cereal, weren't just fine.
+After thumbing through several whole-grain cookbooks, the idea of making homemade granola seemed like an attempt worth trying

-When I ran across this Olive Oil & Maple Granola I knew that would be my launching point..
-Not only was it a Food 52 community pick .. but it had everything I'd been looking for
+When I ran across this Olive Oil and Maple Granola, I knew that would be my launching point.
+Not only was it a Food52 community pick, but it had everything I'd been looking for

-Oats .. love oats .. don't get me wrong .. nuts are ok .. but .. personal preference ..
-I wish for them as an accent.
-Maple syrup is a friend .. coconut .. olive oil and salt
+Oats, I love oats, don't get me wrong, nuts are ok, but as a personal preference, I wish for them as an accent.
+Maple syrup is a friend, coconut, olive oil and salt

-A bit of something for every palate .. salty .. savory .. sweet
+A bit of something for every palate, salty, savory, and sweet

-As the first batch emerged ..
-I knew it was a keeper.
-The smell was incredible .. with low & slow cooking perfecting its crunchy texture
+As the first batch emerged, I knew it was a keeper.
+The smell was incredible, with low and slow cooking perfecting its crunchy texture

 A couple of words to the wise:

-You'll want to take the granola out as soon as you see it start to turn brown..
-It won't be crispy right away .. its texture developing as it cools.
+You'll want to take the granola out as soon as you see it starts to turn brown.
+It won't be crispy right away, its texture developing as it cools.
 It sure makes a lot!
 (Though it does freeze well)